Let’s take a closer look at the Daniel Fast food list, what is allowed on the fast, and what should be avoided.

 - Bible Verses About The Daniel Fast

-The Daniel Fast Food List
+Daniel Fast Food List

-Foods included and allowed in your diet during the Daniel Fast:
+List of foods included and allowed in your diet during the Daniel Fast:

 All fruits.
 Fruits include, but are not limited to: apples, apricots, bananas, blackberries, blueberries, boysenberries, cantaloupe, cherries, cranberries, figs, grapefruit, grapes, honeydew melon, kiwi, lemons, limes, mangoes, nectarines, oranges, papayas, peaches, pears, pineapples, plums, prunes, raisins, raspberries, strawberries, tangelos, tangerines, watermelon.
 You may eat them fresh, frozen, dried, canned; just be sure there is no added sugar.